Tonomy-Foundation/Tonomy-ID-SDK/docs/start/register-app.md

 ## Creating a key

-A private key is used to manage a Tonomy App
+A private key is used to manage a Tonomy App.
+Save this key in a safe place.

 ```bash
 npm run cli keys create